Our Team

 Lauren ames - Food security director

-Kate is a plant person, clinical herbalist, writer, and mom.
-She started a non-profit that offered free herbal medicine clinics to underserved people for 5 years.
-In previous lives she's been a farmer of produce, meat, and dairy, and she's looking forward to helping the GFC and LPFEC improve our local food system.
+Kate has worked in communications for over a decade, beginning as an entrepreneur with a goat dairy herdshare, then as a Clinical Herbalist, and starting a non-profit that offered free alternative medicine clinics to underserved people.
+She's a plant person, a writer, a mom, and in previous lives she's been a farmer of produce, meat, and dairy.
+She loves helping the GFC and LPFEC improve our local food system.

 Kate can be reached at info@goodfoodcollective.org